secretstartups/handbook/content/job-families/security/security-leadership.md

 #### VP of Security Responsibilities

-- Set the vision of the Gitlab Security Department with a clear roadmap
+- Set the vision of a Gitlab Security function with a clear roadmap
 - Build and maintain a rapidly growing team with top-tier talent
 - Embrace GitLab's values by balancing transparency and security
 - Establish and implement security policies, procedures, standards, and guidelines